scandyna/multidiagtools/README.md

 make -j4
 ```

-To run all tests: TODO Not working now
+To run all tests:
 ```bash
 make test
 ```
+Note that to run the tests, CMake will run wine.

 To install the library in a non system place,
 i.e. defined above with CMAKE_INSTALL_PREFIX,